Facilities and features

 Accessibility

-Just one, through the modern wooden door opposite the main entrance and then on the right
+Just 1, through the modern wooden door opposite the main entrance and then on the right

-There are no steps between the road or pavement right into the nave (& toilet).
+NO steps between the road or pavement and the nave (& toilet).

-There is one step between the nave and chancel, we have a portable ramp, please ask if you would like to use it.
+1 step between the nave and chancel - we have a portable ramp, please ask if you would like to use it.

 Large print hymn books available